 These children will internalize this message and self-esteem could always remain slightly out of reach.

 This is where things get very scary.
 Since this NPD is only looking out for numero uno (themselves), they may neglect the children completely.

-At best, they leave their kids in the care of nannies or of other functioning adults, and at worst – all out neglect.
+At best, they leave their kids in the care of nannies or other functioning adults.
+At worst, all-out neglect.